 Obviously, this is a promotional effort for the PotC franchise, but it is also a fairly interesting read.
-I went a-Googling a bit to see how much this might have been based on information from National Geographic's travelling museum show, Real Pirates, which had come through Chicago (at the Field Museum) back in 2009.
+I went a-Googling a bit to see how much this might have been based on information from National Geographic's traveling museum show, Real Pirates, which had come through Chicago (at the Field Museum) back in 2009.
 This came up due to some of the info in the book being nearly identical to my recall of parts of that exhibit.
 The exhibit began its US tour in 2007, which is the same year the book came out, so there might have been some borrowing there – or perhaps both were mining the same research sources!

 I've looked at a couple of other books “based on” other media in the past, but I think this is the first time I've picked up something that I was reasonably well-versed on the source material (having seen all the PotC movies).
 I don't know if that's a plus or a minus here, however.

 The pretense of the book is that the Black Pearl's First Mate, Joshamee (Mr.) Gibbs had, later in life, published a book about the Pirate's Code … and that the paperback edition was a facsimile of that “long lost” book … found, of all places, in a sealed chest in the wreckage of the Titanic.
 Not only was this a copy of the long-rumored book on the Code, but Gibbs' own personal copy, with amendments and additions (such as letters from associates such as Capt.
 Jack Sparrow, Will Turner, and Elizabeth Swann), notes scrawled in the margins, various bits and pieces of info taped in like a scrapbook, and even the change in the title from Code to Guidelines (as noted by Capt.
 Barbossa in one of the movies).